Thank you, Generation X.

 3) Generation X is most likely to purchase or renew a membership to a cultural organization

 Could Generation X visitors to cultural organizations get any better?
 You bet.
-Members of Generation X are more likely to purchase or renew memberships to cultural organizations than millennials and baby boomers – and traditionalists, too.
+Members of Generation X are more likely to purchase or renew memberships to cultural organizations than other generations.
 In fact, members of Generation X are 11% more likely to purchase or renew a membership than are millennials, and they are 26% more likely to purchase or renew a membership than baby boomers.
 Those are noteworthy numbers!

-As a heads-up to regular KYOB readers, it’s worth noting that “intent to purchase” is a different metric than “strongly considering membership.”
+As a heads-up to regular readers, it is worth noting that intent to purchase is a different metric than ”strongly considering membership.”
 When it comes to unrealized potential to secure a greater number of memberships, millennials take the lead (perhaps making us appreciate Generation X all the more in this respect)!
-Data suggest that interest remains unrealized to its optimal potential largely because the types of membership programs that millennials want from cultural organizations largely don’t exist/aren’t particularly mainstream in the industry yet.
+Data suggest that interest remains unrealized to its optimal potential because the types of membership programs that millennials want from cultural organizations largely dont exist/are not particularly mainstream in the industry yet.
 That said, with index values over 100, millennials are currently noteworthy members to cultural organizations as well.
 This Generation X number is critical because the number IS so high, comparatively.
-The take-away isn’t that membership structures don’t need to evolve like everything else, but rather than Generation X is a terrific audience that is undervalued, perhaps, in their intent to purchase or renew the types of memberships that organizations generally offer.
+The take-away isn’t that membership structures don’t need to evolve like everything else, but rather that Generation X is a terrific audience that is undervalued, perhaps, in their intent to purchase or renew the types of memberships that organizations generally offer.